Morristown Car Accident Attorney

 Help When You Need It Most

 The Di Lauri & Hewitt Law Group can take on legal actions related to wrongful deaths or injuries in auto accident cases.
 We meet with you and your family to discuss the best way forward and the most practical steps you can take to protect your financial future and to ensure that those responsible for the accident are held accountable for their actions.
+Give us a call today at 973-343-5736 for a consultation to get started.

 Frequently Asked Questions About Auto Accident Liability in New Jersey